LiptonZIntru/remote-led-control/README.md

 # remote-led-control
-This project is about controlling RGB led via web GUI for raspberry pi Backend of this project is written in python, frontend is combination of HTML, CSS and JS.
+This project is about controlling RGB led via web GUI for raspberry pi.
+Backend of this project is written in python, frontend is combination of HTML, CSS and JS.
 Range input are created at http://danielstern.ca/range.css/#/.